-On April 1, 2021, the Company completed its acquisition of Cheaha Financial Group, Inc. ("Cheaha") and its wholly-owned subsidiary, Cheaha Bank, an Alabama state bank headquartered in Oxford, Alabama.
+Acquisitions.
+On April 1, 2021, the Company completed its acquisition of Cheaha Financial Group, Inc. ("Cheaha") and its wholly-owned subsidiary, Cheaha Bank, an Alabama state bank headquartered in Oxford, Alabama that served the residents of Calhoun Country, Alabama through four branch locations.
 All of the issued and outstanding shares of Cheaha were converted into aggregate cash merger consideration of \$41.1 million.
-On the date of the acquisition, Cheaha had total assets with a fair value of \$240.8 million, including \$120.4 million in loans, assumed \$207.0 million in deposits, and served the residents of Calhoun County, Alabama through four branch locations.
+On the date of the acquisition, Cheaha had total assets with a fair value of \$240.8 million, including \$120.4 million in loans, and we assumed \$207.0 million in deposits.
 The Company recorded a core deposit intangible and goodwill of \$0.8 million and \$11.9 million, respectively, related to the acquisition of Cheaha.